-For anyone recovering from alcohol use disorder, the Alcoholics Anonymous (AA) steps are the basic framework of long-term recovery.
-Stemmed from the Big Book of Alcoholics Anonymous, the twelve steps are the guiding principles of addiction recovery and treatment.
-Without instructions, it can be quite challenging to understand how to work the AA steps and positively impact your addiction recovery journey.
+The Alcoholics Anonymous (AA) steps are the basic framework of long-term recovery for anyone recovering from alcohol use disorder.
+Stemmed from the Big Book of Alcoholics Anonymous, the twelve steps guide addiction recovery and treatment.
+Without instructions, it can be pretty challenging to understand how to work the AA steps and positively impact your addiction recovery journey.
 Here’s a short guide to help you start.

 What is Alcoholics Anonymous?

 Alcoholics Anonymous is an international mutual aid fellowship founded by Bill Wilson and Bob Smith.
 Based on “The Big Book” literature, the program aimed to work as an alcohol abuse self-help network.
 There are no dues or fees to be part of AA; the only requirement is for members to show a desire to stop drinking.

 AA is based on the doctrine that asks members to admit their lack of control over alcohol.
 It revolves around the idea that individuals must turn themselves to a higher power and find spiritual awakening.
 While this concept is helpful to some, it can be challenging for those who don’t consider themselves religious individuals.